-I created MS//Mommy to chronicle my journey through motherhood, healthy living, and managing my Multiple Sclerosis (MS).
-MS is an autoimmune disease that attacks the central nervous system and though there are several different types of MS, my current status is a benign form of Relapse-Remitting (RRMS) according to my neurologist.
+I created MS Mommy Blog to chronicle my journey through motherhood, healthy living, and managing my Multiple Sclerosis (MS).
+MS is an autoimmune disease that attacks the central nervous system and though there are several different types of MS, my current status is a benign form of Relapse-Remitting (RRMS).

 For many, the best option to manage RRMS is through disease-modifying therapies or drugs.
 There are many medications on the market that help minimize the impact of each exacerbation: I have personal experience with Copaxone and Tecfidera.